Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Algebraic irrational simplicial volume

 The spectrum of $\scl$ for finitely presented groups is better understood than the spectrum of simplicial volume.
 It was already known that all rationals \cite{ghys_serg} and certain trascendental numbers \cite{zhuang} are possible values in the former.
 However realizing these values in groups to which Theorem \ref{thm:spectrum} applies is harder: one needs to perform a universal (or almost universal) central extension to annihilate second homology, while ensuring that the value of $\scl$ is preserved along the way.

 The following is a general setup in which this construction goes through:

-\begin{proposition}[Heuer--L\"oh \cite{spectrum2}] Let $G$ be a group of orientation-preserving homeomorphisms of the circle, and let $\overline{G}$ be its total lift to the real line.
-Suppose that $G$ is finitely presented, has finite abelianization, and $\HH^2_b(G)$ is one-dimensional, spanned by the Euler class.
+\begin{proposition}[Heuer--L\"oh {\cite[Section 3.3]{spectrum2}}] Let $G$ be a group of orientation-preserving homeomorphisms of the circle, and let $\overline{G}$ be its total lift to the real line.
+Suppose that $G$ is finitely presented, it admits no unbounded quasimorphisms, and $\HH^2_b(G)$ is one-dimensional, spanned by the Euler class.
 Then there exists a central extension $E$ of $G$ with the following properties: \begin{enumerate} \item $E$ is finitely presented; \item $\HH_2(E; \mathbf{R}) = 0$; \item $\scl(E') = \scl(\overline{G}')$ as subset of $\mathbf{R}$. \end{enumerate} \end{proposition}

+\begin{remark} Since $G$ is finitely presented, the hypothesis that it has no unbounded quasimorphisms can be replaced by: $G$ has finite abelianization, and the Euler class is not exact, i.e. its image in $\HH^2(G)$ is non-trivial.
+Using again finite presentability and the universal coefficient theorem, the latter condition is equivalent to the fact that the central extension $1 \to \mathbf{Z} \to \overline{G} \to G \to 1$ does not virtually split. \end{remark}

 In particular this theorem applies to the groups we considered in Theorem \ref{thm:T}.
 We immediately obtain:

 \begin{corollary} Let $G$ be as in Theorem \ref{thm:T}.
 Suppose that $G$ is finitely presented and has finite abelianization.
 Then for every $g \in \overline{G}'$ there exists a $4$-manifold $M$ such that $\|M\| = 48 \cdot \scl(g)$. \end{corollary}